-While some states have laws that would interject and remove the spouse, other might not.
+While some states have laws that would interject and remove the spouse, others might not.
 In fact, the law may not cover everything or may not turn out the way you would have wished.

 Let’s look at each of the primary estate documents first and identify specific areas to address in each:

 - Will: Who is your executor?
 Most likely, you have named your spouse as the executor.
 As mentioned above, there are laws that may remove an ex-spouse from acting as your executor.
 However, these laws might not go into effect until after the divorce is final.
-If you pass away during a divorce, it will be your soon-to-be-ex that will be handling your estate.
+If you pass away during a divorce, it will be your soon-to-be ex that will be handling your estate.
 Do you want this person executing your final wishes?
 Also, you may have changed your mind about who and what is listed within the will.
 While anything that goes to your ex may be removed by law, anything going to your ex-sister-in-law, for example, will remain.

-- Advance Medical Directives: A medical directive may express your wishes in a medical situation, if you are unable to communicate.
+- Advance medical directives: A medical directive may express your wishes in a medical situation if you are unable to communicate.
 It may also appoint a person to represent you and make medical decisions.
 Make sure you review the document and update it if needed.

 Careful review will ensure a smoother process for your loved ones.
 An estate planning attorney who is well versed in this area can make sure you are making crucial updates.